Worm castings, or in other words… worm poop.

 But then, they seem to be sold under the names interchangeably, so who’s to say?

-๐ Shop worm castings on Etsy.
+๐ Shop worm castings on our store.

-Alternatively, Make Your Own Homemade Worm Castings
+Make Your Own Earthworm Castings

 The most efficient way to get high-quality worm castings is by doing it yourself.